rust-cli/book/src/in-depth/human-communication.md

 => Downloading packages...
 ```

-The following log output is taken from [wasm-pack]
+The following log output is taken from [wasm-pack]:

 ```
  [1/7] Adding WASM target...